CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Introduction

-Among recently proposed graph matching algorithms, continuous optimization algorithms have attracted much research attention due to their exhibition of state-of-the-art performances \cite{ gold1996graduated,leordeanu2005spectral, leordeanu2009integer, 2010Reweighted}.
-Continuous optimization algorithms first solve a relaxed continuous problem and obtain the discrete solution by converting the continuous solution back to the discrete domain.
-Recent advancement in the fundamental connections between such discrete graph theory and continuous problems has been established in \cite{chang2021lovasz}.
-Some popular continuous optimization algorithms, including the spectral matching (SM) \cite{leordeanu2005spectral}, the graduated assignment (GA) \cite{gold1996graduated}, the integer projected fixed-point method (IPFP) \cite{leordeanu2009integer} and the doubly stochastic projected fixed-point method \cite{lu2016fast}.
-These algorithms can be formulated in a constrained gradient method updating the solution by taking the constrained gradient.
-Their difference lies in constraining operators and a step size parameter, which is summarised in Table. \ref{tab:algorithms}.
-A new iterative formula in \cite{lu2016fast} also enables using GA, SM and IPFP with $O(n^3)$ time complexity.
-However, two challenges still remain for large scale problems: (a) the new iterative formula lacks an efficient tuning strategy to the step size parameter, as the strategy in \cite{leordeanu2009integer} has time complexity $O(n^4)$; (b) Softassign---might be the most popular constraining operator---was sensitive to the nodes' number until this paper.
+Among recently proposed graph matching algorithms, continuous optimization algorithms have attracted much research attention due to their outstanding performance \cite{ 2010Reweighted,gold1996graduated,leordeanu2005spectral, leordeanu2009integer}.
+Continuous optimization algorithms first solve a relaxed form of the NP-hard matching problem and obtain a discrete solution by converting the continuous solution back to the discrete domain.
+Recent advances in the fundamental connections between discrete graph theory and continuous problems have been established in \cite{chang2021lovasz}.
+Popular continuous optimization algorithms include spectral matching (SM) \cite{leordeanu2005spectral}, graduated assignment (GA) \cite{gold1996graduated}, integer projected fixed-point method (IPFP) \cite{leordeanu2009integer}, and doubly stochastic projected fixed-point method (DSPFP) \cite{lu2016fast}.
+These algorithms can be encapsulated within a constrained gradient method which updates the solution by applying the constrained gradient.
+Their differences lie in constraining operators and selecting the step size parameter, as summarized in Table \ref{tab:algorithms}.
+These algorithms solve graph matching problems, formulated by the Lawler quadratic assignment problem, with $O(n^4)$ cost.
+The cost of these algorithms limits their application in large graph matching problems \cite{lu2016fast}.
+To address this issue, \citet{lu2016fast} shows that constrained gradient methods enjoy only $O(n^3)$ cost by modeling the graph matching problem as the Koopmans-Beckmann quadratic assignment problem (KB-QAP).
+Constrained gradient algorithms, such as GA, SM, and IPFP, can enjoy this scalability in KB-QAP.
+Although DSPFP \cite{lu2016fast} achieves superior performance in large graph matching problems, two challenges persist: (a) the constrained gradient method \cite{lu2016fast} for KB-QAP lacks an efficient strategy to tune the step size parameter, as the strategy proposed in \cite{leordeanu2009integer} has a time complexity of $O(n^4)$; (b) existing constrained operators still lack robustness or speed in large graph matching, which is discussed in Section 3 and summarized in Table \ref{tab:operators}.